 To enrich my work as an adult educator, outreach professional and inter-spiritual leader, in 2008 I earned my Master of Arts degree in Judaic Studies.
 My studies at Siegel College focused on Jewish Education and outreach to interfaith couples.

 Since 2002, I have been the spiritual leader of Congregation Shalom B’Harim (Peace in the mountains) in Dahlonega, GA, an unaffiliated congregation of about 70 families from across north Georgia.
 After officiating a funeral for an older non-Jewish student, I realized that there were many people in the community who were not affiliated with a synagogue or not religiously affiliated in any way and did not have spiritual support.
-I therefore decided that I wanted to formalize my work as a rabbi and studied at the Metifta Adat Wolkowisk Rabbinical Academy in New York.
+I therefore decided that I wanted to formalize my work as a rabbi and studied at the Mesifta Adath Wolkowisk Rabbinical Academy in New York.
 I was ordained in June, 2012.
-My focus is on non-dual theology, (i.e., there is no separation between G0d and existence; everything is God and we all have Divine Light inside us), supporting the spiritually independent and meeting people where they are on their journey.
+My focus is on non-dual theology, (i.e., there is no separation between God and existence; everything is God and we all have Divine Light inside us), supporting the spiritually independent and meeting people where they are on their journey.

-Some of my spiritual teachers include Adyashanti of the Open Gate Sangha, Rabbi Rami Shapiro, Dr. James Hollis (a Jungian Depth Psychologist).
+Some of my spiritual teachers include Adyashanti of the Open Gate Sangha, Rabbi Rami Shapiro, and Dr. James Hollis (a Jungian Depth Psychologist).
 My daily spiritual practice includes Contemplative Hebrew prayer, hatha Yoga and mindful meditation.
-As I clear away more and more stories / myths / illusions, more of the truth gets revealed.
+As I clear away more and more stories / myths / illusions, more of my truth gets revealed.

 In my secular world, I work as a construction-related professional and pollution liability insurance broker.
 I earned my Bachelors degree in Civil Engineering (BCE) from Georgia Tech in 1981.
 I live in Decatur, GA, and am the proud father of three adult sons: Dr. Zach MD, Dr. Jordan, DPt and Eric.
 Jordan has two daughters- my beautiful granddaughters named Lily and Charley.